ceph/ceph/doc/rados/configuration/osd-config-ref.rst

 ``osd recovery max active ssd``

 :Description: The number of active recovery requests per OSD at one time, if the
-	      priary device is non-rotational (i.e., an SSD).
+	      primary device is non-rotational (i.e., an SSD).

 :Type: 32-bit Integer
 :Default: ``10``